Last updated on

 - Mix together the cream cheese, mayonnaise, and ranch dressing until smooth and creamy.

-- Add dill, garlic, and Italian seasoning and mix until combined.
+- Add dill, garlic salt, and Italian seasoning and mix until combined.

 - Place the filling into a piping bag with a star tip and pipe about 1 tablespoon of filling onto each cucumber.